 The video, of course, is so outlandish that it has been dismissed by most who have seen it, but coming from a graphics background I’m of the opinion that this creature is not a CGI creation, and it certainly seems to be quite diminutive — of proportions that you might only see from a person who suffers from primordial dwarfism, an exceedingly rare condition.
 His hat barely clears the high grass out of which it shuffles.
 I’ve posted it below for the readers to judge for themselves.

 So, is it possible that little people once existed, or do currently exist?
-If so, are they flesh-and-blood beings such as ourselves, simply an undiscovered race of creatures that has cleverly hidden themselves from us?
+If so, are they flesh-and-blood beings such as ourselves, simply an undiscovered race of creatures that have cleverly hidden from us?
 Or, are they something more than that?
 Are they of an interdimensional or paranormal nature?
-Folklore has consistently described them as having magical gifts and properties, but is that nothing more than myth and fairytale?
+Folklore has consistently described them as having magical gifts and properties but is that nothing more than myth and fairytale?